Eleanor Dark: Life and career

 Eleanor Dark was born in Sydney, the second of three children of the poet, writer and parliamentarian Dowell O'Reilly and his wife, Eleanor McCulloch O'Reilly.
 She studied at the Redlands College for Girls at Cremorne, and was known as Pixie O'Reilly.
 On finishing school and unable to enter university, having failed mathematics, she learnt typing and took a secretarial job.
 In February 1922 she married Dr Eric Payten Dark (1889–1987), a widower and general practitioner who wrote books, articles and pamphlets on politics and medicine.
 She became step-mother to his two-year-old son.
-Eric Dark was an active member of the Labor left in New South Wales, was involved in contemporary political debate and was a committed socialist and one-time Communist.
+Before the Great Depression, Eric Dark was an advocate of the free market and a Liberal voter, then gradually turned, becoming an active member of the Labor left in New South Wales, was involved in contemporary political debate and was a committed socialist and one-time Communist.
 His books include The World Against Russia and Who are the Reds.
 They lived in Katoomba, New South Wales, where Eleanor bore their son Michael.

 It was here that she wrote eight of her ten novels, as well as short stories and articles.
 She was a frequent contributor to Walkabout magazine, where she shared, wrote Eric Lowe, her love of Australian flora This love is evident in her 1955 article on 'The Blackall Range Country' and in her sense of life and light in a 1951 article about the beauty of Central Australia:

 She also wrote under the pseudonym "Patricia O'Rane".